Shijas786/onchain-slate/README.md

 ## Features

 - **Drawing Canvas**: Responsive HTML5 canvas with brush size and color selection
-- **NFT Minting**: Upload drawings to IPFS and mint as ERC721 NFTs on Base
+- **NFT Minting**: Upload drawings to IPFS and mint as ERC721 NFTs on Base directly from your wallet
 - **Mobile-Friendly**: Touch support for drawing on mobile devices
+- **Farcaster Mini App**: Auto-detects Warpcast Mini App environment and uses the built-in wallet so users pay gas themselves

 ## Tech Stack